yuwash/FlashM/README.md

 This is a beta release.
-I'm happy to hear any feedback at yuwas at ht.cx (substitute at by @)
+I'm happy to hear any feedback.
+Make a pull request or submit an issue!

 Have fun and I hope this helps you learning whatever you want!